 We Are Here to Stay is a very different book than it was intended to be when originally slated for a 2017 release.
 It was originally illustrated with full-color portraits of the gorgeous participants.
-Since the last presidential election and the attempt to repeal DACA, my publisher and I felt that it was too risky for the participants to be identified by photographs or by name.
-Their photographs have been replaced with empty frames, and their names are represented by first initials.
+Since the last presidential election and the attempt to repeal DACA, my publisher and I felt that it was too risky for the contributors to be identified by photographs or by name.
+We stopped the press and held back the book.
+But the participants wanted their stories told.
+Their stories needed to be told.
+With their advice and consent, we revised the book by replacing their photographs with empty frames, and their names are represented by first initials.
 It is my dream that one day we can republish this book with the names and images in place.

 I am honored to present these enlightening, honest, and brave accounts as a way to encourage an open, thoughtful, and reasonable conversation about the complexities of immigration–and the uncertain future of immigrants in America.

 Nerdy Book Club: Becoming a Writer With the Assistance of Family, Culture, Reading, and an Avocado

 Worlds of Words: Authors’ Corner: Susan Kuklin

 School Library Journal interview with Susan about the book.

 Review & Inteview on De Colores: The Raza Experience in Books for Children